RutvikBadkas/LAsegmentation/README.md

 I would like to express my heartfelt gratitude to my supervisor, Dr. Chris Cantwell, for providing the opportunity to work with him on this Cardiac Electrophysiology research project.
-Thank you for introducing me to Python, for your continual support and advice over the last three years, and for helping me realise my passion for Deep Learning and Artificial Intelligence.
+Thank you for introducing me to Machine Learning, for your continual support and advice over the last three years, and for helping me realise my passion for Deep Learning and Artificial Intelligence.

 My sincere thanks also goes to Dr. Francesco Montomoli, whose feedback during the interim was critical in